paulmillr/noble-curves/README.md

 Minimal, zero-dependency JS implementation of elliptic curve cryptography.

-Implements Short Weierstrass curve with ECDSA signatures & Twisted Edwards curve with EdDSA signatures.
+- Short Weierstrass curve with ECDSA signatures
+- Twisted Edwards curve with EdDSA signatures
+- Montgomery curve for ECDH key agreement

 To keep the package minimal, no curve definitions are provided out-of-box.
 Use `micro-curve-definitions` module: